near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ### 3. MPC Signing Service

-A multi-party computation service (`MPC service`, see below) is constantly listening for signature requests (i.e. users calling the `sign` method).
+A multi-party computation service (`MPC service`, see more below) is constantly listening for signature requests (i.e. users calling the `sign` method).
 When a call is detected, the service will:

 1. Use the `accountId` of the requester, and the `path` (in our example, `ethereum-1`) to derive a key
 2. Sign the `payload` (in our example, a transaction transferring ETH) using the stored key